meandmax/grunt-module/README.md

 Type: `boolean`
 Default value: `false`

-Insert or replace the copyright information.
+Insert or replace the generated copyright notice.

 #### options.line

 Type: `number`
 Default value: `1`

-The line number at which to insert or replace the copyright information.
+The line number at which to insert or replace the generated copyright notice.

 #### options.newline